NASWA-OpenUI/Overview/README.md

 The Open UI Framework is intended to capture UI system boundaries as individual module specifications.
 To do this, an Open UI Module specification will define:
 * Standardized format for data inputs and outputs; the specs will provide one or more examples in e.g., JSON or XML.
-* API specifications for how to trigger functionality within the module, including communication protocol and error handling.
+* Application Programing Interface (API) specifications for how to trigger functionality within the module, including communication protocol and error handling.
 * Standardized data types, requests, and responses that the module will expose to the rest of the system.
 Some amount of data validation may also be standardized.
 * Configurable items as needed (whether that is defining certain variables to be set or enabling certain capabilities to be toggled on or off.)

 #### Module Specifications: What’s NOT in scope?
-The Open UI Framework is not meant to define specific implementation details as to how to achieve certain functionality within a module.
-As such, an Open UI Module specification will NOT:
+The Open UI Framework is not intended to define specific implementation details for achieving functionality within a module.
+Therefore, an Open UI Module specification will **NOT**:
-* Define the business rules for how to achieve the functionality within the module as these are specific to each state’s UI program
+* Define  business rules for achieving functionality within the module, as these are specific to each state’s UI program
-* Define the interfaces for how a module implementation would connect with external services to achieve the functionality within the module, though we will identify these where possible (e.g., how a module might use ICON to get the outputs it needs)
+* Define the interfaces for how a module implementation would connect with external services to achieve the functionality within the module, although we will identify these where possible (e.g., how a module might use ICON to recieve necessary outputs)
-* Define the user interfaces for how the module functionality is achieved in an implementation as these will be state dependent and incorporate things like state-specific design patterns, branding, etc.
+* Define the user interfaces for how the module functionality is achieved in an implementation as these will be state dependent and incorporate state-specific design patterns, branding, and other elements.
-* Define security/authentication requirements because these are specific to each state’s UI program and enterprise IT needs.
+* Define security/authentication requirements as these are unique to each state’s UI program and enterprise IT needs.

 ### More details: Open UI Data Schema